marmelab/react-admin/packages/ra-tree-ui-materialui/README.md

 )
 ```

-Then, you can use the tree components:
+You can then use the tree components:

 ```js
 // in src/category/list.js